ThatOtherMax/IIT-task1/exercise.md

-Will AI Take Our Jobs?
+<h1>Will AI Take Our Jobs?</h1>

-CAUTION: This is AI-generated overview on the given topic.
+>CAUTION: This is AI-generated overview on the given topic.

-TL;DR: AI won’t replace all jobs, but it will reshape tasks within most jobs, speed up some careers, diminish others, and create new roles.
-The outcome depends on how we adopt AI, how quickly we reskill, and which policies we put in place.
+><b>TL;DR</b>: AI won’t replace all jobs, but it will reshape <b>tasks</b> within most jobs, speed up some careers, diminish others, and create new roles.
+The outcome depends on <b>how</b> we adopt AI, how quickly we <b>reskill</b>, and which <b>policies</b> we put in place.

 ---

-1) The wrong question: jobs vs. tasks
+<h2>1) The wrong question: jobs vs. tasks</h2>

 When people ask “Will AI take our jobs?”, they usually imagine whole occupations disappearing.
-History (electricity, PCs, the internet) suggests something subtler: technologies automate tasks, which changes job content, productivity, and demand.
+History (electricity, PCs, the internet) suggests something subtler: technologies <b>automate</b> tasks, which changes<b> job content, productivity</b>, and <b>demand</b>.
 That’s why economists talk about task-level automation rather than job-level extinction.

 - Automation: AI directly performs parts of the work (e.g., summarizing emails, drafting text, classifying support tickets).
 - Augmentation: AI helps humans do the work faster or better (e.g., code suggestions, data cleaning assistants).